-Local Authorities may also have published information on the construction of solar energy developments in the area, which may impact planning decisions or serve as helpful guidance.
-Generally, a multidisciplinary team will be best placed to guide feasibility studies across various fields, including planning, engineering, financial consultants, and developers.
+Local Authorities may also have published information on the construction of battery storage developments in the area, which may impact planning decisions or serve as helpful guidance.
+Generally, a multi-disciplined team will be best placed to guide feasibility studies across various fields, including planning, engineering, financial consultants, and developers.